 Periodontal maintenance therapy is specialized care to prevent the return of periodontal disease.
-Patients diagnosed with periodontal disease will begin with scaling and root planing procedure to remove harmful toxins.
-The harmful bacteria that cause gum disease may return within three to four months after initial treatment.
-Accordingly, your dentist will schedule you for periodontal maintenance therapy cleanings every three to four months.
+Patients diagnosed with periodontal disease may begin with a scaling and root planing procedure to remove harmful toxins.
+The harmful bacteria that cause gum disease could return within three to four months after initial treatment.
+Accordingly, our dentist will schedule you for periodontal maintenance therapy cleanings every three to four months.

-The removal of tartar and plaque above the gum line is essential to preventing periodontal disease.
+The removal of tartar and plaque above the gum line is essential to preventing gum disease from recurring.
 If not, the plaque turns into hard calculus buildup, which releases harmful toxins.
 The harmful bacteria will expand below the gum line.

 Scaling and root planing is a unique procedure for advanced periodontal disease cases.
 The first step in treating periodontitis is scaling a root planing procedure.
 Typically, our dental hygienist will use an ultrasonic cleaner to perform your scaling and root planing.
 The ultrasonic cleaner uses high-frequency vibration to separate the hard calculus build up from the tooth.

 The scaling and root planing procedure may take multiple appointments to complete.
 In most cases, your gums are returned to a healthy state.
-Future appointments will be every three to four months to complete periodontal maintenance therapy.
+Future appointments will be every three to four months to maintain a healthier smile.

 Following your scaling and root planing procedure, it is essential to follow the recommendations of your doctor.
 Some of the suggestions may include: